Algorithms 1

 Prerequisites

-Indispensable prerequisites for attending the lessons of the Introduction to Algorithms course are the basic notions of calculus and the foundations of any modern high-level programming language, for example, those that are provided in the courses of Differential Calculus and the first course of Programming, compulsory for everyone and placed in the first semester of the first year of the course.
+Indispensable prerequisites for attending the lessons of the Introduction to Algorithms course are the basic notions of calculus and the foundations of any modern high-level programming language, for example, those that are provided in the courses of Calculus first module and the first course of Programming, both compulsory for everyone and placed in the first semester of the first year of the course.

 Books

-T. H. Cormen, Charles E. Leiserson, Ronald L. Rivest: Introduction to algorithms, The MIT Press It will be the teachers' responsibility to distribute didactic material, related to the lessons and exercises (in the form of teacher's notes).
+T. H. Cormen, Charles E. Leiserson, Ronald L. Rivest: Introduction to algorithms, The MIT Press It will be the teachers' responsibility to publish didactic material, related to the lessons and exercises (in the form of teacher's notes) on the platform of Unitelma.
 The material for this year can be found here: https://twiki.di.uniroma1.it/twiki/view/Intro_algo/AD/Dispense

 Teaching mode